Good and Bad Alcohols in Skin Care

 Convenient spray-on sunscreens have been a favorite since the early 1990s.
 Aerosol spray sunscreens often contain alcohol that allows them to dry quickly.
 However, coverage is often compromised because much of the fine mist never reaches the skin.

-Pump-action, non-aerosol spray sunscreens like KINeSYS provide the same convenience of a spray-on sunscreen while offering even distribution, maximum coverage and minimizing wasted sunscreen in the wind.
+Pump-action, non-aerosol spray sunscreens like KINeSYS provide the same convenience of a spray-on sunscreen while offering even distribution, maximum coverage and are not cold on application.

 Try KINeSYS SPF 50 Fragrance Free Spray Sunscreen, our highest level of protection, with an alcohol-free and oil-free formula.
 Available in 120ml bottle delivering 700+ sprays and a convenient 30ml bottle with 170+ sprays - the perfect size for pocket or bag.